- .Regular Army

 - intelligence

-Clear communication is vital, it's your job to maintain the crucial link between the aircraft and ground forces.
+Clear communication is vital, it's your job to maintain the crucial link across the battlespace, between the aircraft and ground forces.

 Clear communication is vital to winning the battle.
 It'll be your job to maintain the crucial link between the helicopters of the Army Air Corps and the ground forces, making sure everyone has the most up-to-date information.
 You'll also help pilots with mission planning.
 You'll learn to drive everything from Land Rovers to HGVs, and when you finish your training you can start working towards an Advanced Apprenticeship.